-If you’re looking for fully grown mums to use in fall planters and decor, purchase them in early September.
+If you’re looking for fully grown mums to use in fall planters on your front porch, purchase them in early September.
 When given the proper amount of sunlight and water, mums will flourish for months.

 Where to Buy Mums

-Many grocery stores that also sell seasonal plants sell mums beginning in late August.
+Many grocery stores that also sell seasonal plants sell outdoor mums and indoor mums beginning in late August.

 Big Box Stores